Complementarity and the nature of uncertainty relations in Einstein-Bohr recoiling slit experiment: Introduction

-for the position $ \hat{q} $ and the momentum $ \hat{p} $ of a particle from his famous thought experiment with a gamma-ray microscope.
-He stated that the microscope is an example of the destruction of the knowledge of particle's momentum by an apparatus determining its position.
-Von Neumann~\cite{Neumann} constructed a model of a measurement process and proved the inequality $ \varepsilon (\hat{q}) \, \eta (\hat{p}) \, \ge \, \frac{1}{2} \hbar $, but his proof apparently depended on the specific model.
-Kennard~\cite{Kennard} proved the inequality
+for the position $ \hat{q} $ and the momentum $ \hat{p} $ of a particle is sometimes attributed to Heisenberg.
+Originally, Heisenberg~\cite{Heisenberg} examined a thought experiment of a gamma-ray microscope for investigating limit of accuracy of measurement on a microscopic particle and concluded the relation (\ref{Heisenberg}).
+He stated that the microscope is an example of the destruction of the knowledge of particle's momentum by an apparatus determining its position~\cite{Heisenberg book}.
+It should be mentioned that Heisenberg himself did not give the rigorous definitions of error, disturbance, and statistical fluctuation.
+He did not distinguish these notions, either.
+Therefore, it seems hard to shift the responsibility of the inequality (\ref{Heisenberg}) onto Heisenberg.

+Von Neumann~\cite{Neumann} formulated a model of a measurement process and proved the inequality $ \varepsilon (\hat{q}) \, \eta (\hat{p}) \, \ge \, \frac{1}{2} \hbar $, but his proof apparently depends on the specific model.
+Kennard~\cite{Kennard} gave a mathematical proof of the inequality

 in a model-independent manner.
-Robertson~\cite{Robertson} generalized it to prove
+Robertson~\cite{Robertson} proved a more general relation

 for arbitrary observables $ \hat{A} $ and $ \hat{B} $.
-Considering their implications, we call (\ref{Kennard}) and (\ref{Robertson}) the standard-deviation uncertainty relations or the fluctuation properties intrinsic to quantum states.
-The Kennard-Robertson inequalities have been regarded as a mathematically rigorous formulation of the uncertainty relation but actually they do not represent the physical implication that Heisenberg originally aimed to formulate.
-Ozawa~\cite{Ozawa2003} formulated a general scheme of measurement in a manner more faithful to Heisenberg's philosophy and proved the inequality
+Considering their implications, we call the inequalities (\ref{Kennard}) and (\ref{Robertson}) {\it the standard-deviation uncertainty relations} or {\it the relations of fluctuations intrinsic to a quantum state}.
+It should be noted that the Kennard-Robertson relation (\ref{Kennard}), (\ref{Robertson}) has nothing to do with the measurement apparatus.

+Ozawa~\cite{Ozawa2003} formulated a general scheme of measurement and introduced the rigorous definitions of error and disturbance, (\ref{error}) and (\ref{disturbance}).
+Using them he proved the inequality

-He also constructed concrete models~\cite{Ozawa2003, Ozawa2004} that yield $ \varepsilon (\hat{q}) = 0 $ and $ \eta (\hat{p}) = $ finite.
-His model satisfy the Ozawa inequality (\ref{Ozawa}) but violate the Heisenberg inequality (\ref{Heisenberg}).
-We call (\ref{Ozawa}) the noise-disturbance uncertainty relation or the indetermination involved in a measurement process.
+Moreover, he constructed concrete models~\cite{Ozawa2003, Ozawa2004} that yield $ \varepsilon (\hat{q}) = 0 $ and $ \eta (\hat{p}) = $ finite.
+Hence, the Ozawa inequality (\ref{Ozawa}) is correct while the naive uncertainty relation (\ref{Heisenberg}) does not hold in general.
+It seems suitable to call the inequality (\ref{Ozawa}) {\it the error-disturbance uncertainty relation} or {\it the relation of indetermination involved in a measurement process}.
+Later, Branciard \cite{Branciard2013} proved a tighter inequality.